Eval calls apply,

 calls in constant space.

-Instead of recursively calling scheme_eval
+Instead of recursively calling scheme_eval for tail calls and

-logical special forms, and let
+logical special forms, and let, replace the current

-with different expressions and
+expr and env with different expressions and

 environments.
 For call expressions, this change only applies to calling